outaTiME/pattern-replace/README.md

 Type: `String`
 Default: `@@`

-The prefix added to `patterns.match` for easy matching and replace error prevention.
+The prefix added for matching (prevent bad replacements / easy way).

 > This only applies for simple variable lookup mechanism.